 Also known as a critical power curve, this feature (only available to power meter users with a Strava subscription) provides a picture of the maximal power you have sustained for a given time interval (horizontal-axis).

 The Power Curve shows your best average power for time periods of 1 second up to the length of your ride.
-We search your entire ride and find these best efforts and you can compare them with your best efforts for your last 6 weeks, the current year, years in the past, or all-time!
+We search your entire ride and find these best efforts and you can compare them with your best efforts for your last 6 weeks, the current year, or years in the past.

 The Power Curve can be displayed in Watts (W) or Watts per Kilogram (W/kg.)

 To view your Power Curve, hover over the Training tab at the top of any Strava page, then select Power Curve from the drop-down menu - or simply visit http://www.strava.com/athlete/analysis.